Poovarasi15/SaferouteAi/README.md

 # SaferouteAI – SafeRoute System 🚨

 ## 📌 Description
-SafeRouteAi is an AI-based safety and navigation system designed to enhance personal security.
+SafeRouteAi is an AI-based safety and navigation system which works on both online and offline designed to enhance personal security.
 It uses smart route analysis, voice-triggered emergency alerts, and real-time monitoring.

 ## 🚀 Features